- Many iPhone users have reported encountering an iTunes 9006 error when restoring the device to Windows 10.

 Fixing iTunes error 9006 on Windows 10

 Use a different USB port or a different USB cable.

 Users suggest connecting their iOS device to a different USB port to solve the iTunes 9006 error when downloading files to their iOS device.

 If that does not help, you can try another USB cable.
 You are also advised to use Apple-certified cables for best results.

 Unplug your phone and reconnect it

-According to users, this problem can sometimes be solved by simply disconnecting the iOS device while the update is downloading.
-To do this, follow these steps:
+In some cases, users have reported that the problem can be solved by simply disconnecting the iOS device while the update is downloading.
+Here are the steps to do so:

-- Restart the iOS device and continue the download.
+- Removing the iOS device and pausing the iTunes download will stop the download.